 Lower Slaughter is where you go when you want pure Cotswolds magic without the tourist chaos.
 The name sounds awful until you learn it comes from the Old English “slohtre” meaning muddy place – which it definitely isn’t now.
 The River Eye flows right through the village center, and these tiny stone footbridges cross it everywhere, creating the most ridiculous photo opportunities you’ve ever seen.

 I love that this village has basically been frozen in time since 1906 – no new buildings allowed.
 The red brick Old Mill stands out completely from all the honey-colored stone cottages, and that waterwheel is still turning just like it has for centuries.
-They’re doing renovations right now, but there’s a coffee kiosk where you can grab organic coffee and pastries while you wait for the museum to reopen.
+The Old Mill changed hands in 2024 and is now undergoing a major renovation under new ownership, so the museum, gift shop and ice cream parlour that ran here for decades are closed with no confirmed reopening date.
+For now, a coffee kiosk by the entrance still serves organic coffee, pastries and ice cream, so you can pause by the water even though the mill interior isn’t open to explore.

 The walk from Lower Slaughter to Upper Slaughter is only about 20 minutes and honestly one of the most romantic strolls in England.
 I always tell people to park in nearby villages and walk in because parking here is basically impossible – there are maybe a few spots on Copsehill Road but good luck with that.
 The Slaughters Manor House is ridiculously fancy if you want to splash out, but even if you can’t afford to stay, pop in for drinks to see how the other half lives.
 This village proves that sometimes the best attractions are just places to slow down and soak in the atmosphere.